manuelyllesca/class-relationships/README.md

 ## Multiplicity / Cardinality

-When an associative class relationship (Composition, Aggregation, and Association) has multiplicities on each end, you must read from right to left or end to beginning.
+When an associative class relationship (Composition, Aggregation, and Association) <ins>has multiplicities on each end</ins>, you must **read from right to left or end to beginning**.
 If only one is provided, then read from left to right.

 ```mermaid
 classDiagram